SvenGroot/JumboCore/doc/QuickStart/FirstJob.md

 ```

 You can see there are two new directories. `JumboJet` is a working directory for the Jet execution
 engine; it’s not important for the user.
-The `wcoutput` directory contains the output.
-Let’s check
+The `wcoutput` directory contains the output of the job.
-it out:
+Let’s check it out:

 ```text
 > ./DfsShell.ps1 ls /wcoutput